scenerystack/community/README.md

 See the [Stack List](https://scenerystack.github.io/community/libraries/scenerystack_list/) for all of the libraries that make up SceneryStack.

-!!! note
-    While the SceneryStack community is housed in the SceneryStack organization, all libraries for development using SceneryStack are in the **phetsims** GitHub organization found at <https://github.com/phetsims/>.
+:red_exclamation: While the SceneryStack community is housed in the SceneryStack organization, all libraries for development using SceneryStack are in the **phetsims** GitHub organization found at <https://github.com/phetsims/>. :red_exclamation:

 ### phet-lib: Built version of the common code libraries 📚